Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-MW-Deployment-Guide.md

      ![image.png](/.attachments/image-987edea8-bafa-4bac-91ac-1e1080cbd883.png)

 - For translation of list titles, content types, field names :

- Download this zip file **Scripts/CMS/ProvisioningScripts/resources/ResourceFileTranslation.zip** to your system and extract it to a folder.

 For each of the sites repeat the following steps
 1. Go to site settings and click on Export Translations